seeks to preserve his life will lose it,

 The trouble with this kind of reflection is that we too often let ourselves off the hook by saying, “I just don't have time.”
 And, on some days, our day is really “booked” from morning to night.
 Finding intimacy with God in the midst of our everyday life and becoming a contemplative in action provides a very real way to stay in focus and to reflect, even when we are very busy.
 This practice is meant to make use of the “free” time we have in the background of our consciousness each day.

 The key to this kind of prayer is to begin each day with a moment of consciousness of what we desire, need, are asking for.
 Dear Lord, thank you for this day.
 Let me begin this day thinking of you and your love for me.
-Let me simply do whatever you ask me to do as your servant today.
+Let me simply do whatever we ask me to do as your servant today.
 This only takes 20 seconds.
 We all have 20 seconds.
 However, we all find that it isn't easy to do this because our Lord is not very present in our day to day awareness, and we may never have simply talked with the Lord as the first thing we do when we awake.
 With practice, it works.

-As we prepare for Sunday, we can spend a bit more moments each day, simply talking with our Lord at brief in between times during the day.
+As we prepare for Sunday, we can spend a few more moments each day, simply talking with our Lord at brief in between times during the day.
 Hopefully, we'll be seeing in all the things around us, that we are being invited by the Lord to accept him, to let him call us and open our hearts to respond generously.
 To what is he calling us?
 A great question to ask right up to the time we go into church on Sunday.
 When there, we can give God thanks and praise for opening our awareness and our readiness for him.

 Send us an e-mail